 Nagadas, dhols, dandiyas, pandals, Gujarati folk music, Garba, a nine-day color-coded schedule, food - they were wrong when they said that you couldn’t have all the good things on your plate.
 We have a whole festival that proves it wrong.
-The excitement of gathering around with your friends and family, looking your best, feeling your best, and dancing your heart out around huge circles to heavy beat songs, and the overall festive air; this festival has a special place in every Indian’s heart.
+The excitement of gathering around with your friends and family, looking your best, feeling your best, and dancing your heart out around huge circles to heavy-beat songs, and the overall festive air; this festival has a special place in every Indian’s heart.

-Widely recognized as a Gujarati or west Indian festival, Navratri is a celebration shared by Hindus around the country, with Bengal, Bihar, Assam, and Tripura celebrating it as Durga Puja.
+Widely recognized as a Gujarati or West Indian festival, Navratri is a celebration shared by Hindus around the country, with Bengal, Bihar, Assam, and Tripura celebrating it as Durga Puja.
 Navratri is celebrated with a lot of fanfare and excitement, and the nine days are dedicated to Goddess Durga’s nine avatars.

-At JOVI, we have a range of colors so that you can spend the Navratri amidst the pastels, bolds and glitters of the dresses.
-You will love the modern tweak of stitches and embroideries on cotton kurtas for the day events at your home, the Angrakha Kurta and Pants can be worn with Chaandbalis and Mojris, the All-White Basantah Midi Dress is for a calming experience during the Navratri and of course, don’t miss out on the Silk Frill Top And Flared Gharara Pants Set to enter the trad-diva mode.
+At JOVI, we have a range of colors so that you can spend the Navratri amidst the pastels, bolds, and glitters of the dresses.
+You will love the modern tweak of stitches and embroideries on cotton kurtas for the day events at your home, The Angrakha Kurta and Pants can be worn with Chaandbalis and Mojris, and the All-White Basantah Midi Dress is for a calming experience during the Navratri and of course, don’t miss out on the Silk Frill Top And Flared Gharara Pants Set to enter the trad-diva mode.

 Want to twin with your sister?
 We have Gulabi Anarkali kurta set.

 Want to twin with your friend?
 We have Sunheri Anarkali.

 Want to twin with your mother?
 We have a Basic Wine Saree.